MOSEK/mosek.rust/doc/source/api.rst

 *Returns:* ``num``
     ``num : i64``
-        An upper bound on the number elements in the block trip let form of :math:`\bar{c}.`
+        An upper bound on the number elements in the block trip let form of barc.

-Obtains an upper bound on the number of elements in the block triplet form of :math:`\bar{C}`.
+Obtains an upper bound on the number of elements in the block triplet form of barc.

 .. index:: get_num_barc_nz